-The walls are decorated with intricately detailed Byzantine mosaics which show some of the most important events from Jesus’ life as well as other stories from the New Testament.
+The walls are decorated with impressive mosaics that show some of the most important events from Jesus’ life, as well as other stories from the New Testament.

 The left side of the church depicts the thirteen miracles and the right side features stories that happened after Christ’s death.
 You’ll want to spend a decent amount of time here taking in all the details.

 PRACTICAL INFO: The Basilica di Sant’Apollinare Nuovo is open daily from 9:00am – 7:00pm from March to October.
 From November to February, it’s open from 10:00am – 5:00pm.
 Check out the official website for more information on tickets an opening times.

 Want to visit the mosaics with an expert guide?
 Check out this 5-star rated mosaic walking tour in Ravenna.
 We’ve done this tour ourselves and highly recommend it!

 The Battistero Neoniano is located directly opposite the Sant’Andrea Cathedral.
 It was once a baptistery built in the 5th century and today stands as an important historical monument.

 The baptismal building is the best preserved one in the world!
 It features exceptional architectural structure and interior decorations including marbles, stuccos, and mosaics.
 The walls and ceiling are adorned with colorful and detailed mosaics with intricate friezes framing the windows.
 In the center is a large octagonal pool with a fountain.

 PRACTICAL INFO: The Battistero Neoniano is open daily from 9:00am – 7:00pm from March to October.
 From November to February, it’s open from 10:00am – 5:00pm.
 Check out the official website for more information on tickets an opening times.

 5. Battistero degli Ariani